 Those who ventured down the long driveway at night for a look inside the notorious building got more than they bargained for.
 “Rumors about the place get bigger and bigger each year when some brave crowd of teenagers gather up the courage to walk the 2.5 miles all the way down the back drive in absolute darkness,” Courtney Cruse wrote in her high school newspaper, the Terrier Times (October 2005).
 “The ones who do stay… are almost mesmerized at how many scary artifacts are left in the eerie building.”

 In recent years, Sunset Haven became something of a liability as rumors of paranormal activity spread.
-Around October 26, 2013, a crew from Southern Illinois University demolished the building, leaving nothing but a cement foundation.
+Between October 25-27, 2013, a crew from Southern Illinois University demolished the building, leaving nothing but a cement foundation.